 - Pharaoh Man in the Mega Man cartoon.
 Mega Man steals the powers of a couple of Robot Masters, and they don't do much of anything.
 Not Pharaoh Man.
 DECISIVELY not Pharaoh Man.
 HILARIOUSLY not Pharaoh Man.

 - Hal Jordan and Kilowog in Green Lantern: The Animated Series are both quite competent fighters even without their power rings.
 This comes in handy in "Razer's Edge," when they are trapped on an asteroid filled with yellow crystals (which cancel out Green Lantern power rings) and ambushed by a troop of alien guards.

 Hal Jordan: I was kicking butt long before I got this ring!

-- In one episode of Batman Beyond, the Batsuit is taken over by a hostile AI.
+- In the Batman Beyond episode "Lost Soul", the Batsuit is taken over by a hostile AI.
 Terry goes up against it equipped only with one of Bruce's old utility belts and Nightwing's old mask to conceal his identity, and wins.